flclxo/CMI-Internet-Abuse-ML/README.md

 https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use

+We ranked top 25% at 887th place!

-This is a data science project by Kelvin Yu, Daniel Kaijzer, Devin Xie, Bergen Bartolomeo, and Gabriel Delgado.
+This is a data science project by Kelvin Yu, Daniel Kaijzer, Devin Xie, Bergen and Gabriel Delgado.

 Final Presentations: Friday, December 13 and December 20 (1:45-3:45):
 Monday, December 23: Final Reports due